UnlyEd/next-right-now/docs/getting-started/quick-start.md

 This short tutorial will explain how to perform a super quick local installation (for local-only testing purpose, without deploying anything online)

-This tutorial uses the [**`v1-ssr`**](../getting-started/pick-variant) variant, which is the ~~simplest~~ _only one_ available at this time.
+This tutorial uses the [**`v1-ssr`**](../getting-started/select-preset) preset, which is the ~~simplest~~ _only one_ available at this time.

-> It doesn't really matter if the selected variant fits your needs, the goal here is to give your a tour of what NRN can do for you, as quickly as possible.
+> It doesn't really matter if the selected preset fits your needs, the goal here is to give your a tour of what NRN can do for you, as quickly as possible.

 ## Step by step installation

-{% include installation-guide-quick-start.md variant=v1-ssr %}
+{% include installation-guide-quick-start.md preset=v1-ssr %}

 ### Advanced configuration